kanbanyte/sepb/cobot/src/pick_place_package/nodes/README.md

 * Tray service: returned signal is the value from the enum `CobotMovement` from the AI package.

 ## cobot_methods.py
-This modules contains functions that populates the trajectories of the cobot.
+This module contains functions that populate the trajectories of the cobot.
 There are 2 main types of trajectories:
 * Tray load: loads the chip, case, and PCB shell on to the tray.
 * Tray move: move the trays, including moving trays and 2 to assembly and vice versa.